 - 97% of project partners said they anticipate future involvement in similar efforts

-In short, our process builds social capital by involving many people along the way who experience greater ownership and engagement, with communities realizing they have the power and know-how to organize and make real, positive change.
+In short, our process builds social capital by involving many people along the way who experience greater ownership and engagement.
+Communities then realize they have the power and know-how to organize and make real, positive change.

 Current Partner | Walla Walla